apache/libcloud/docs/index.rst

 Apache Libcloud is a Python library which hides differences between different cloud provider APIs and allows you to manage different cloud resources through a unified and easy to use API.
+TEST

 Resource you can manage with Libcloud are divided in the following categories: